frictionlessdata/frictionless-py/docs/guides/extension/step-guide.md

 title: Step Guide
 ---

 The Step concept is a part of the Transform API.
-You can create a custom Step to be used as part of resource or package trnasformation.
+You can create a custom Step to be used as part of resource or package transformation.

 ## Step Example